phidatahq/starter-aws-snowflake/README.md

 ## Using the dev environment

 The [workspace/dev](workspace/dev) directory contains the code for the dev resources.
-The [workspace/settings.py](workspace/settings.py) file can be used to enable the open-source applications like:
+The [workspace/settings.py](workspace/settings.py) file can be used to enable other apps like:

 1. Postgres App: for storing dev data (runs 1 container)
-2. Airflow App: for running dags & pipelines (runs 5 containers)
+2. Airflow App: for running workflows (runs 5 containers)
 3. Superset App: for visualizing dev data (runs 4 containers)

 Update the [workspace/settings.py](workspace/settings.py) file and run: